Kuromis-2/finalware/README.md

 [Serial Port](https://serialport.io) library to communicate with the hardware.
 And the official Nordicsemiconductor library for flashing Firmware, [pc-nrf-dfu-js](https://github.com/NordicSemiconductor/pc-nrf-dfu-js) Even tho we use the finalmouse logo in our tool to clarify the usecase, this tool is UNOFFICIAL.
+At the Moment the software relies on capturing the com ports first, prompting the user to plug in their mouse and capturing the com ports again.
+The newly added com port is the one of the mouse.
+To make it easier and less prone to errors we changed to getting the mouse by the Vendor and Product ID.
+The changes are only on the [dev branch](https://github.com/Kuromis-2/finalware/tree/dev) right now.
+But the latest Release for Windows already has these changes.

 ## Showcase
 ![Gif](https://raw.githubusercontent.com/Kuromis-2/finalware/main/finalware.gif)